-Impact Statement Level of Mitigation Measure Level of Significance Significance Mitigation Mitigation Significance before Mitigation Establishing lines of communication and reporting methods in coordination with the construction crew foreman and PWD; Conducting pre-construction clearance sweeps for special-status species and nesting birds, as needed; Documenting special-status species observations; Recommending preventative or protective actions to avoid and minimize potential Project impacts to regulated biological resources where feasible; Recommending actions to be taken in the event of non-compliance; and Daily and weekly reporting of compliance.
+Impact Statement Level of Significance before Mitigation Mitigation Measure Level of Significance after Mitigation Establishing lines of communication and reporting methods in coordination with the construction crew foreman and PWD; Conducting pre-construction clearance sweeps for special-status species and nesting birds, as needed; Documenting special-status species observations; Recommending preventative or protective actions to avoid and minimize potential Project impacts to regulated biological resources where feasible; Recommending actions to be taken in the event of non-compliance; and Daily and weekly reporting of compliance.
 Monitoring logs documenting the above shall be submitted to PWD for review and approval for the duration of Project component construction.
 Mitigation Measure BIO-17: Nesting Bird Surveys And Avoidance And Minimization Measures This mitigation measure is applicable to the Palmdale Ditch Conversion project and other Project components for which suitable habitat for nesting birds is identified during the habitat assessment conducted pursuant to Mitigation Measure BIO-1.
-Project component construction activities shall occur outside of the bird breeding season, (February 1 to August 31) to the extent practicable.
-If construction must commence within the bird breeding season, PWD shall retain a qualified biologist to conduct a pre-construction nesting bird survey within the disturbance footprint plus a minimum buffer of 100 feet to a maximum buffer of 500 feet depending on species, work activity, and existing ambient conditions, 100-foot buffer (300 feet for raptors), where feasible, no more than seven days prior to initiation of ground disturbance (incluing, but not limited to, site preparation, staging and mobilization, vegetation clearance/mowing/trimming, grading, and excavation) in each work area.
-If the Project component is phased or construction activities stop for more than one week, a subsequent pre-construction nesting bird survey shall be conducted during the time of day w Significance after Mitigation are found, an appropriate avoidance buffer of up to 300 feet ranging in size from 25 to 50 feet for passerine (perching birds) nests and up to 500 300 feet for active, non-listed raptor nests (depending on the species and the proposed work activity) shall be determined by the qualified biologist and demarcated with bright orange construction fencing or other suitable flagging.
-Active nests shall be monitored at a minimum of once per week until a qualified biologist has determined the birds have fledged and are no longer reliant upon the nest or parental care for survival.
-No construction activity shall occur within this buffer until the qualified biologist confirms the breeding/nesting is completed and all the young have fledged.
-If Project component activities must occur within the buffer, they shall only be conducted at the discretion of the qualified biologist.
-Mitigation Measure BIO-18: Invasive Plant Species Control Measures For the Palmdale Ditch Conversion project and other Project components for which protected oak trees, oak woodlands, California juniper, or native desert vegetation may be impacted, PWD shall require the construction contractor(s) and their construction personnel to ensure equipment is free of
+Project component construction activities shall occur outside of the bird breeding season (February 1 to August 31) to the extent practicable.
+If construction must commence within the bird breeding season, PWD shall retain a qualified biologist to conduct a pre-construction nesting bird survey within the disturbance footprint plus a minimum buffer of 100 feet to a maximum buffer of 500 feet depending on species. work activity, and existing ambient conditions, 100 foot buffer (300 feet for raptors), where feasible, no more than seven days prior to initiation of ground disturbance (including, but not limited to, site preparation, staging and mobilization, vegetation clearance/mowing/trimming, grading, and excavation) in each work area.
+If the Project component is phased or construction activities stop for more than one week, a subsequent pre-construction nesting bird surveys shall be conducted during the time of day when birds are active and shall factor in sufficient time to perform this survey adequate Mitigation Measure BIO-18: Invasive Plant Species Control Measures For the Palmdale Ditch Conversion project and other Project components for which protected oak trees, oak woodlands, California juniper, or native desert vegetation may be impacted, PWD shall require the construction contractor(s) and their construction personnel to ensure equipment is free of